ocd-scm/ocd-meta/README.md

 # Origin Continuous Delivery (OCD) - Git driven DevOps on Origin

 Origin Continuous Delivery (OCD) is opinionated tooling to build, configure and repeatably deploy applications on [Origin Kubernetes Distribution](https://okd.io) and [Red Hat OpenShift](https://www.openshift.com) driven by git webhooks.
+This lets you live the dream of self-service immutable infrastruture as code on Kubernetes.

-It will:
+It can:

  1. Automate that pushing a git tag will s2i build your code into a container image and then apply the same tag to the image.
  1. Automate that pushing configuration to an environments git repo will reconfigure the environment.